x3sammy/javascript/README.md

-## All the codes are written in pure JS.
-These Code are written without any framework.
+## Most of the Codes are written without any framework.

 * ##### *AJAX.php* :- Via this script you can update this page with another page's content without refreshing the browser and having working script of that perticular page.